dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_cli/yamles_cli_upgrade.md

 **Example 4:**

 * Specify the `.tar.gz` file for the YAML configuration to upgrade.
-* Upgrade the YAML configuration with a non-default passphrase
+* Upgrade the YAML configuration with a non-default passphrase.
 * Add the upgraded YAML configuration to the `/home/user/yaml-upgraded` directory.
 * Create a `.tar.gz` file of the content of `/home/user/yaml-upgraded`.